-Burial cairns and markers occur throughout the Qatar peninsula.
-Archaeological research suggests a higher density of these monuments in the north of Qatar, although the north-west of Qatar has been subject to more extensive survey than the rest of the country.
+Burial cairns and markers occur throughout the whole Qatar Peninsula.
+Archaeological research suggests a higher density of these monuments in the north of Qatar, although the northwest of Qatar has been subject to more extensive survey than the rest of the country.
 Furthermore, large sand dunes in the south present a significant hindrance to extensive archaeological survey and excavation.

-Survey data available from the QNHER geospatial database would suggest that such conclusions are correct, but it is hoped that future survey work across Qatar will shed more light on the distribution of these monuments.
+Survey data available from the QNHER geospatial database would suggest that such conclusions are correct, however, it is hoped that future survey work across Qatar will shed more light on the distribution of these monuments.

-Thanks to the efforts of the previous foreign missions it was possible to establish a chronological basis for burials in Qatar, although at present only two main chronological periods have been recorded.
-Firstly, the oldest cairns correspond to the fifth millennium BC or to the late 'Ubaid period (Inizan 1979; Tixier 1980; Midant-Reynes 1985; Al-Naimi & Arrock 2010).
-This period is characterised by sites primarily associated with either semi-nomadic or temporary occupation, which contain ceramics of imported 'Ubaid pottery and a local ware of unknown origin known as Arabian Coarse Ware (ACW).
-Such sites are evident along the western Gulf coast from the early sixth millennium and throughout the fifth millennium BC (Cuttler 2013).
-Secondly, a significant number of cairns have been dated, on the basis of the associated material culture, from the Seleucid (c.300 BC) to the Sasanian (c.
-AD 300) periods, when the Qatar peninsula was influenced by empires in Persia (de Cardi 1978; Konishi, Gotoh & Akashi 1988, 1994; Schreiber et al. 2009).
+The chronological and typological basis for burials in Qatar can, at present, be split into two main chronological periods:

+• Firstly, the oldest cairns correspond to the 5th millennium BC or to the late 'Ubaid period.
+This period is characterized by sites primarily associated with either semi-nomadic or temporary occupation, with ceramics of imported 'Ubaid pottery and a local ware of unknown origin known as Arabian Coarse Ware (ACW).
+Such sites are evident along the western Gulf coast from the early 6th millennium and throughout the 5th millennium BC (Cuttler 2013).

+• Secondly, a significant number of cairns have been dated from the Seleucid (c.
+300 BC) to the Sassanian (c.
+300 AD) periods, when the peninsula of Qatar was influenced by empires in Persia.